Kyle Tucker Player Props: Astros vs. Mariners

 Kyle Tucker At The Plate

-- Tucker is batting .259 with three doubles, five home runs and 21 walks.
+- Tucker has 31 hits this season and a team-best OBP of .385.

-- Among qualified hitters in baseball, his batting average ranks 84th, his on-base percentage ranks 37th, and he is 87th in the league in slugging.
+- Among the qualifying hitters, he ranks 54th in batting average, while his on-base percentage ranks 28th and he is 55th in slugging.

-- In 13 games this year (41.9%), Tucker has picked up an RBI, and in six of those games (19.4%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Tucker has had at least one RBI in 43.8% of his games this season (14 of 32), with two or more RBI seven times (21.9%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored at least once 10 times this year (32.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.